champeauxr/needle/README.md

 - Currently you can provide constructor parameters in the `Registration` using the `RegistrationBuilder.withParameters()` method.
 The plan is to allow parameters to also be provided to the `Scope.resolve<T>()` method.
-This will be matched with a 'RegistrationBuilder.expectParameters()` to indicate in the registration which parameters must be provided by the client in the `resolve<T>()` method.
+This will be matched with a `RegistrationBuilder.expectParameters()` to indicate in the registration which parameters must be provided by the client in the `resolve<T>()` method.